Discussion: What is the underlying explanation for yellow and stained teeth among non-smokers Fibromyalgia patients?

 1. Home

-2. FORUMS (TWENTY-ONE TITLES)
+2. FORUMS

-3. Fibromyalgia + Chronic fatigue syndrome.
+3. Fibromyalgia and chronic fatigue syndrome.

 What is the underlying explanation for yellow and stained teeth among non-smokers Fibromyalgia patients?